 - Major Rehabilitation with an estimated cost of $5.304M.

 - Superstructure Replacement, removing the existing superstructure and replacing it with a new superstructure and modernizing the piers at an estimated cost of $6.864M.

 - Bridge Replacement, which would entail removing the existing and structure and replacing it with a new one at an estimated cost of $9.256M.

-The predominate accident patterns identified were rear-ends and lane change.
-Twenty four accidents involved vehicles being rear ended while either stopped or slowed.
+The predominant accident patterns identified were rear-ends and lane changes.
+Twenty-four accidents involved vehicles being rear-ended while either stopped or slowed.
 Fourteen accidents involved lane changes.
 The remaining 4 accidents were: left turn, right turn, u-turn, and hit a dog.